Category Archives: Faculty/Staff

 As a backup option to the Microsoft Authenticator app, it is recommended to add a second method.
 To receive a phone call or text to verify your identity, follow these steps:

-1. From the MFA Setup page, click Add Method then select Phone.
+: From the Security info page, click Add Method

 • If you choose the text option, you will receive a message on your phone with the code you need to enter.